-Over quite a few years of woodland and estate work I have come to appreciate old tools.
+Over quite a few years of garden, woodland and estate work I have come to appreciate old tools.
 They are nearly always well balanced and well made.
 Buying and restoring old tools has become an obsession, and a small business.
-To see a good range of my stock please visit me at a show.
+More about my tools can be found in this article from Reclaim Magazine.

 Tools for the woodland and timber trades are what personally interests me most.
-I particularly like billhooks, ("handbills" if you are Sussex, and of a certain age) and always try to keep a good selection of them, along with drawknives, axes etc. Augers and brace and bits are another minor obsession.
-I can sharpen these, and try to keep a range of different patterns and large (>1") sizes.
+I particularly like billhooks, ("handbills" if you are Sussex, and of a certain age) and always try to keep a good selection of them, along with drawknives, axes etc. Please enquire if you have any specific tool requirements - if not in stock I can look for items without placing you under any obligation to buy.
+Augers and brace and bits are another minor obsession.
+I sharpen these bits whenever they are in good enough condition, and try to keep a range of different patterns and large (>1") sizes.

 Link to a series of pictures of me re-handling billhooks at the SSCG Open Day.

 I have compiled a list of books on tools and the items made with them.